 A root of trust will exist for the multicast nodes.
 The root of trust is envisioned to be a certificate authority.
 X.509 format certificates will be utilized.
 The root of trust will establish the binding between the identity of the message source and the public/private key pair used for signature generation and verification.

 The certificate will include the identity of the certificate authority, the identity of the message source, the public key in use and the expiration date of the certificate and the certificate authority’s signature.
-For an endpoint to trust the certificate it must have the certificate authority public.
+For an endpoint to trust the certificate it must have the certificate authority public key.

 The initial certificates for multicast signature verification are distributed to multicast destinations as part of the provisioning process to the multi-node network.
 The certificates will include the certificate authority certificate used to verify the initial and updated certificates.